Újlak

 8 August 1526 The fall of Újlak castle

-The army of Sultan Suleiman was marching toward Mohács and they took the castles that got in their way one by one.
+The army of Sultan Suleiman was marching toward Mohács, and they took the castles that got in their way one by one.
 They occupied Pétervárad by a heavy siege on 28 July 1526, then they turned toward their next target, Újlak castle.
 According to Perjés Géza, a Hungarian historian, the Ottomans wanted to fight a decisive battle with the Hungarian king’s army before the reinforcing Christian armies from Croatia and Transylvania could arrive.

 The small castle of Újlak heroically repelled the enemy’s attack from 1 August to 8 August.
 However, Grand Vizier Ibrahim applied so much siege equipment and cannons against them that the defenders could not hold the castle for a very long time.
 They surrendered on 8 August.
-In the meantime, the smaller castles in the area were taken by the raiding Ottoman troops, most of them fell to them without a fight because the guards had fled.
+In the meantime, the smaller castles in the area were taken by the raiding Ottoman troops; most of them fell to them without a fight because the guards had fled.
 After taking Újlak, the army of Suleiman was able to reach the Dráva River without any resistance.
 The Ottoman army arrived at Eszék (Osiek) on 14 August.

 Since 1526, the town has been under Ottoman rule.
 During the Ottoman rule, the town was mainly populated by Muslims.
 In 1566-69, Újlak had 238 Muslim and 27 Christian houses.
-A few years later, in 1572, it had already 386 Muslim and just 18 Christian houses.
+A few years later, in 1572, it had 386 Muslim and just 18 Christian houses.
 In 1669, the population numbered 1,160 houses, and the town possessed two mosques.
 It was a so-called “kaza” center in the Sanjak of Syrmia, meaning that it belonged directly under the Sultan.
-According to Evlija Celebi, the Turkish historian, and traveler, Újlak was the nicest town between Belgrade (Nándorfehérvár) and Buda, boasting more than 200 shops and several schools.
+According to Evlija Celebi, the Turkish historian and traveler, Újlak was the nicest town between Belgrade (Nándorfehérvár) and Buda, boasting more than 200 shops and several schools.

 The Imperial Army first occupied Újlak in 1688, but the Ottomans recaptured it in 1690.
-In 1697, the Habsburg army definitively retook Újlak from the Ottomans and it was the time when the Muslim population fled.
-After 1688, the Odelscalch family received the place from the Habsburg Emperor who invited Christian settlers from Bosnia.
+In 1697, the Habsburg army definitively retook Újlak from the Ottomans, and it was the time when the Muslim population fled.
+After 1688, the Odelscalch family received the place from the Habsburg Emperor, who invited Christian settlers from Bosnia.
 They built a nice palace there, too.

 Photo: Goran Smith2